discordjs/guide/guide/commando/throttling.md

 - `usages` is the number of times someone can use the command in the given time.
 - `duration` is the amount of time the cooldown lasts, in seconds.

-Make it have two usages allowed in a 10 second period.
+Make it have two usages allowed in a ten second period.

 <!-- eslint-skip -->